-We have also taken measures in protecting the health of our staff.
-To position us in the best of financial and operational health to counter the challenges posed by COVID-19, we have streamlined to improve the existing operations.
-In addition, we have held cost reduction programs to minimize cashflows, remuneration, staff costs general expenses while taking considerable efforts to control capital expenditures.
+We will continue to take measures in protecting the health of our staff while implementing cost reduction programs to minimize cash outflows, staff costs and general expenses while taking considerable efforts to control capital expenditures.

-Although the Directors remain confident in the long term business outlook of Hong Kong and Macau and also the performance of the Group, the financial results of the Group in the near future may potentially be affected as a result of the adversities.
+Although the Directors remain confident in the mid-to-long term business outlook of Hong Kong and China and also the performance of the Group, the financial results of the Group in the near future may potentially be affected as a result of the adversities.

-The Group will continue to explore opportunities in order to diversify or expand our businesses in Hong Kong, Macau and Mainland China respectively.
-The Directors will also evaluate its business strategies on a regular basis while any potential business opportunities will be discussed and reviewed internally.
+The Directors will continue to evaluate the Group's business strategies in Hong Kong and China on a regular basis while any potential business opportunities will be discussed and reviewed internally.
 Business decisions are made in the view of improving the Group's short and long term potential growth while we will continue to leverage our network to enhance our financial positions for our shareholders and stakeholders.